-\The above charts are based on an arithmetic sum of the individual support measures identified in the Inventory.
+The above charts are based on an arithmetic sum of the individual support measures identified in the Inventory.
 Because they focus on budgetary costs and revenue foregone, the estimates for partner economies do not reflect the totality of support provided by means of artificially lower domestic prices.
 Particular caution should therefore be exercised when comparing these estimates to those reported by the IEA for these countries.

 MW or greater.
 Regulation of the price of coal ended in 1987 but, due to long-term contracts between Eskom and coal manufacturers, the price of coal used for electricity generation is still well below market and export coal prices.
-The standard VAT rate of 15% applies to most energy products and to the consumption of electricity, although gasoline, diesel, and illuminating paraffin (kerosene) are zero-rated for VAT purposes.
+The standard VAT rate of 15% (14% up until 1 April 2018) applies to most energy products and to the consumption of electricity, although gasoline, diesel, and illuminating paraffin (kerosene) are zero-rated for VAT purposes.

-The government published a second draft carbon tax bill in December 2017.
-In Budget 2018, the Minister of Finance announced an implementation date for the carbon tax of 1 January 2019.
-The tax would apply to fuels based on their carbon content at a rate of ZAR 120 (USD 7.80) per tonne of $CO_2$ -equivalent, and would cover fuel combustion and fugitive emissions as well as the non-energy industrial use of fuels.
+A carbon tax took effect in June 2019.
+The tax applies to fuels based on their carbon content at a rate of ZAR 120 (USD 7.80) per tonne of CO2-equivalent, and will cover fuel combustion, fugitive emissions and the non-energy industrial use of fuels.
+For the initial phase up to December 2022, the zero impact on the price of electricity will cushion energy-intensive sectors, and tax-free emissions allowances ranging from 60 per cent to 95 per cent.